royalapplications/docs/src/r2023/scripting/objects/options/royalapplicationsetting.md

 Type: `bool`, Default Value: `true`
 Enable Browser Extensions Browser Signature Verification
 ## Dynamic Folder
+### DynamicFolderEnableDebugLogging
+Type: `bool`, Default Value: `false`
+When executing dynamic folder scripts, additional debug log entries will be generated when scripts are executed.
+Enable this setting to diagnose programming issues.
 ### DynamicFolderEvaluateShellPersonalizationFile
 Type: `bool`, Default Value: `true`
 When executing dynamic folder scripts, by default the shell personalization file will be evaluated.
 Disable this setting to disable evaluating the shell personalization file.